Imagine being in a conference room and hearing those words.

 The speaker’s answer was that people succumb to the temptations of luxury goods because they have been programmed by capitalism for too many years – see, it’s not the crooks’ fault, it’s capitalism that made them do it.
 Ergo, the only way to get rid of corruption is to get rid of capitalism.
 In the meantime, he said that the only way to counter this is by enforcing “social comptrolling” or “contraloria social”, a catch-all phrase of imprecise meaning used by chavistas when they want to convince the people they are empowered in situations where they clearly aren’t.

 I didn’t want to attend this forum.
-Quite frankly, I was a bit scared to go there, not knowing what I would find or even if I would be allowed in the building.
+Quite frankly, I was a bit scared to go, not knowing what I would find or even if I would be allowed in the building.
 I fully expected to go home in a state of depression and anxiety.
 With all the friends I have in Caracas, why waste precious time inmersed in revolutionary rhetoric?

 Imagine my surprise when I left feeling a renewed sense of optimism.
 See, the forum convinced me that chavismo’s internal contradictions are slowly coming to the surface.